niksu/pax/API.md

 A Pax processor can have any number of ports (numbered 0-3 in the drawing above) which serve as the main interface with the outside world.
-The processor can write to any of these ports, and processes data that arrives on some of the ports (according to its configuration).
+The processor can write to any of these ports, and it processes data that arrives on some of the ports (according to its configuration).